DARE-lab/DARE-lab.github.io/content/authors/Aiden Dacyk/_index.md

 ---
 # Display name
-title: Shiva Natarajan
+title: Aiden Dacyk

 # Full name (for SEO)
-first_name: Shiva
+first_name: Aiden
-last_name: Natarajan
+last_name: Dacyk

 # Username (this should match the folder name)
 authors:
-  - Shiva Natarajan
+  - Aiden Dacyk

 # Is this the primary user of the site?
 superuser: false